rodan123/piblock/README.md

-7) Created runpiblock script to startup jcadmin and piblock on dedicated iPhone4 running the Reflection SSH client. (https://itunes.apple.com/us/app/reflection-for-unix-ssh-client/id920472514?mt=8ht) Edit program paths within as necessary.
+7) Created runpiblock script to startup jcadmin and piblock on dedicated iPhone4 running the Reflection SSH client. (https://itunes.apple.com/us/app/reflection-for-unix-ssh-client/id920472514?mt=8ht) Copy to your home directory and edit the program paths within as necessary.